xp4xbox/Puffader/README.md

 Please refer to the [wiki](https://github.com/xp4xbox/Puffader/wiki).

+## Help

+If you need any help at all, feel free to post a "help" issue.

 ## Contributing

 Contributing is encouraged and will help make a better program.
 Please refer to [this](https://gist.github.com/MarcDiethelm/7303312) before contributing.